Baked Chocolate Buttermilk Doughnuts

 This post may contain affiliate links.
 Please see my disclosure policy.

-Pipe Doughnuts – Transfer the batter to a large piping bag and fill each doughnut cup about 3/4 full.
+Transfer half of the batter to a large piping bag and fill each doughnut cup about 3/4 full.
 Tap the pan sharply to settle the batter and reduce air bubbles.

-Chocolate Glaze – This easy chocolate glaze comes together quickly in the microwave.
-Combine chocolate chips, salt, heavy cream, and unsalted butter in a microwave-safe bowl.
-Heat in 20-second bursts, stirring until chocolate is completely melted and glaze is smooth and glossy.
+The chocolate glaze comes together quickly in the microwave.
+Combine semisweet chocolate chips, salt, heavy cream, and cubed unsalted butter in a microwave-safe bowl.
+Heat in 20-second bursts, stirring until chocolate is completely melted and glaze is smooth and glossy (about 1 minute total).

-Glaze Doughnuts – Dip doughnut tops in glaze and let set on a wire rack before serving.
-If desired, top doughnuts with flaky salt or sprinkles!
+Dip donut tops in glaze and let set on a wire rack before serving.
+Top with chocolate sprinkles or flaky salt!

 - Category: Breakfast